 CCHR Victoria – About Us

-The Citizens Commission on Human Rights (CCHR) is a non-profit, non-political, non-religious mental health watchdog.
+The Citizens Commission on Human Rights (CCHR) is a non-profit, non-political, non-religious mental health organisation.
 Its mission is to eradicate abuses committed under the guise of mental health and enact patient and consumer protections.
 CCHR has helped to enact more than 150 laws protecting individuals from abusive or coercive mental health practices.
-CCHR functions solely as a mental health watchdog, working alongside many medical professionals including doctors, scientists, nurses and those few psychiatrists who have taken a stance against the biological/drug model of “disease” that is continually promoted by the psychiatric/ pharmaceutical industry as a way to sell drugs.
+CCHR functions solely as a mental health organisation, working alongside many medical professionals including doctors, scientists, nurses and those few psychiatrists who have taken a stance against the biological/drug model of “disease” that is continually promoted by the psychiatric/ pharmaceutical industry as a way to sell drugs.
 CCHR’s Board of Advisers, called Commissioners, include doctors, scientists, psychologists, lawyers, legislators,educators, business professionals, artists and civil and human rights representatives.
 There are more than 250 CCHR chapters in 34 countries, with the international headquarters based in Los Angeles, California.

 Our Stance on Psychiatric Drugs: People frequently ask if CCHR is of the opinion that no one should ever take psychiatric drugs, but this website is not dedicated to opinion.
 It is dedicated to providing information that a multi-billion dollar psycho/pharmaceutical industry does not want people to have.